penoutlet/ThymeleafApp/README.md

 # ThymeleafApp
-This is a simple app where users can create, edit and view products.

-I built this project as a first exposure to the Thymeleaf template engine.
+This is a simple app for creating, editing and deleting products.
+I built it to become familiar with the Thymeleaf templating engine.

+The development process began when I created the product entity using jpa annotations, and also marked its fields with validation annotations to enact server-side validation.
+Next I wrote the controllers using Spring Boot 2 and Spring MVC to give the views a way to talk to the server.
+Step 3 entailed making the views functional, using Thymeleaf th:text, th:field, th:if, and other such tags, enabling the transmission of data to and from the server.

-I also implemented social login with Google Auth and Spring Security.
+I also implemented social login with Google Auth and Spring Security by registering this app at the Google dev console.
-This means you need a gmail account to access this app!